• Skip to primary navigation

 Show All Windows Indexing Locations

-On the next screen, uncheck Internet Explorer History and select your Hard Disk.
+5. On the next screen, uncheck Internet Explorer History (if selected) and select only the Hard Disk.

 Select Windows Indexing Locations

-2. Disable Web Results in Windows Start Menu Search
+2. Disable Web Results in Windows Search Box (Taskbar)

 Open Registry Editor Using Run Command

-On the Registry editor screen, navigate to HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows and create a New Key by right-clicking on Windows and choosing New > Key in the contextual menus.
+3. On Registry editor screen, navigate to HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows and create a New Key by right-clicking on Windows and selecting New > Key in right-click menu.

 Create New Registry Key in Windows Folder

-Next, right-click on Explorer select New > DWORD (32-bit) Value in the contextual menu.
-Name this newly created DWORD as “DisableSearchBoxSuggestions” and hit the Enter Key.
+5. Next, right-click on Explorer select New > DWORD (32-bit) Value and Name this newly created DWORD as “DisableSearchBoxSuggestions” and hit the Enter key.

 Create New DWORD in Windows Explorer Folder